cwrc/getty-entity-lookup/README.md

 There is at least one alternative to CONTAINS - REGEX - but as described
 here: https://www.cray.com/blog/dont-use-hammer-screw-nail-alternatives-regex-sparql/ REGEX has even worse performance than CONTAINS.

-A further alternative is to use some of the custom full text SPARQL search functions that specific triplestores sometimes offer, and since we are controlling the queries that might be reasonable.
-And Getty does provide full text search by exposing it's underlying lucene index, as described here:
+A further alternative, which we've adopted, is the custom full text SPARQL search function through which Getty exposes it's underlying lucene index, as described here:

 http://vocab.getty.edu/doc/queries/#Full_Text_Search_Query

 and here:

 http://serials.infomotions.com/code4lib/archive/2014/201402/0596.html

 ### Installation